halonsoluis/portfolio/README.md

 <img src="./images/marvel/marvel-characters-transitions-video.gif" width="195">
 </p>

-## My contribution
+### My contribution

-I created a complete functional version in approximately 14 days using Swift 3, [RxSwift](https://github.com/ReactiveX/RxSwift) and Storyboards.
-It uses [Alamofire](https://github.com/Alamofire/Alamofire) for networking and [KingFisher](https://github.com/onevcat/Kingfisher) for caching of images.
+I created a completely functional version in approximately 14 days using Swift 3, [RxSwift](https://github.com/ReactiveX/RxSwift) and Storyboards.
+It uses [Alamofire](https://github.com/Alamofire/Alamofire) for networking and [KingFisher](https://github.com/onevcat/Kingfisher) for the caching of images.
 For handling dependencies it was used [Carthage](https://github.com/Carthage/Carthage).

 This was the first time I used blur effects and custom transitions in an app, and I ❤️it!

 Later on, I started experimenting with it and it has been my playground for testing and Continuous Integration using [GitlabCI](https://about.gitlab.com/product/continuous-integration/).
 Currently is updated to Swift 5.

-## Links to the project
+### Links to the project

 - [Gitlab link to the project (original)](https://gitlab.com/hugoalonsoluis/marvel-characters)
 - [Github link to the project](https://github.com/halonsoluis/marvel-characters)

-# Cachivache
+## Cachivache

-[Cachivache](https://gitlab.com/hugoalonsoluis/Cachivache) was a project for allowing to download and visualize the contents of an independent, young and energetic publication startup dealing with the challenges that suppose the lack of connnectivity in Cuba.
+[Cachivache](https://gitlab.com/hugoalonsoluis/Cachivache) was a project for allowing to download and visualize the contents of an independent, young, and energetic publication startup dealing with the challenges that suppose the lack of connectivity in Cuba.

-Main goal being to be able to bring offline access to all the posts made by their publication (cachivachemedia.com) It's some sort of a Pocket, but exclusively for them and having special consideration for offline use.
+Main goal being to be able to bring offline access to all the posts made by their publication (cachivachemedia.com) It’s some sort of a Pocket, but exclusively for them and having special consideration for offline us

 It allowed to: